Buse-Ioan/Board-Game-Cafe-Reservation-System/README.md

 # Business Domain: Board Game Cafe Reservation System

-A reservation system for board game cafés to manage table bookings, game library inventories, and special game night events.
+The Board Game Café Reservation System is a Spring Boot-based web application designed to manage table bookings, game library inventories, and special game night events for a board game café.
+This application provides a simple API for creating, updating, and retrieving information about games, events, and table bookings.
+The app also includes dynamic search functionality for events based on name, game type, and event date.

 ## Table of Contents